Synthetixio/js-monorepo/README.md

 ## Usage

 Replace the URL below with the *Queries (HTTP)* endpoint from The Graph.
-Then run the code snippet below to create a `subgraph.ts` file.
+Then run the code snippet to create a `subgraph.ts` file.
 Note that you’ll need to keep the npm dependency in your project for the generated file to function.
-To generate JavaScript functions, rather than Typescript, add the `--js` flag to the last command below.
+To generate JavaScript functions, rather than Typescript, add the `--js` flag to the last command.

 ```
 npm i --save codegen-graph-ts